Last Updated on January 19, 2021

 I prepared this legume spread on the last weekend and I experienced a real taste revelation – who would have thought?

-To my surprise this lentil spread not only looked like liver sausage but combined with whole-grain bread it also tasted a bit like hearty liver pâté.
+To my surprise, this lentil spread not only looked like liver sausage but combined with slices of my homemade whole wheat bread it also tasted a bit like hearty liver pâté.

-While my daughter and me were immediately hooked and are now raving fans of lentil spread, my husband remains still a bit skeptical.
+While my daughter and I were immediately hooked and are now raving fans of it, my husband remains still a bit skeptical.
 And I think he needs some more time to get used to it;)